 The Head of Zone North America participates also in the Nestlé US Short-Term and Long-Term Incentive Plans for 75% of his total grant value.
 The Nestlé US Short-Term Incentive Plan is capped at 150% of target based on performance.
 The Nestlé US Long-Term Incentive Plan, which has a target value of 250%, is a Phantom Performance Share Unit Plan based on the long-term results of Nestlé S.A.
-The vesting range of these US Performance Share Units (US PSUs) starts at 0% and is capped at 200% based on Nestlé's results against Earnings Per Share and Total Shareholder Return performance measures.
+The vesting range and performance measures of these US Performance Share Units (US PSUs) are the same as the ones of the PSUP mentioned on page 10.
 US PSUs have a three-year vesting period and are cash settled following the third anniversary of the grant date.
 These terms reflect the dynamics in our largest market and are comparable to the terms applicable for employees in similar positions in the US.